Invariance principles for linear processes with application to isotonic regression: Invariance principle for linear processes

-For causal linear processes, Shao and Wu (2006) also showed that the weak invariance principle holds under the condition (\ref{projcond1}) as soon as the coefficients of the linear processes satisfy a certain regularity condition.
-To be more precise, their condition on the coefficients of the linear processes lead either to $\beta >1$ or to $\beta <1$.
-For this last case, they specified the coefficients $(a_{i})_{i\geq 0}$ as follows: for $ 1<\alpha <3/2$, $a_{j}=j^{-\alpha }\ell (j)$ for $j\geq 1$ (where $\ell (i)$ is a slowly varying function) and $\sum_{j=0}^{\infty }a_{j}=0$ (see for instance their Lemma 4.1).
-For this selection, $v_{n}^{2}$ is regularly varying with coefficient $\beta =3-2\alpha <1$.
-Our Theorem \ref{IP2} does not require conditions on the coefficients but only the fact that the variance is regularly varying which is a necessary condition.
+For causal linear processes, Shao and Wu \cite{ShaoWu2006} also showed that the weak invariance principle holds under the condition (\ref{projcond1}), as long as the coefficients of the linear processes satisfy a certain regularity condition.
+To be more precise, their condition on the coefficients of the linear processes lead either to $\beta>1$ or $\beta<1$.
+For this last case, they specified the coefficients $(a_{i})_{i\geq0}$ as follows: for $ 1<\alpha<3/2$, $a_{j}=j^{-\alpha}\ell(j)$ for $j\geq1$ (where $\ell(i)$ is a slowly varying function) and $\sum_{j=0}^{\infty}a_{j}=0$ (see, e.g., their Lemma 4.1).
+For this choice, $v_{n}^{2}$ is regularly varying with coefficient $\beta=3-2\alpha<1$.
+Our Theorem \ref{IP2} does not require conditions on the coefficients, but only the fact that the variance is regularly varying, which is a necessary condition.